Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Result and discussion

 \subsection{Parameter}

 We show the proton incident-energy dependence of the obtained parameters in Fig.~\ref{fig:parameter}.
 The real and imaginary parts of $C_0$ are represented by the filled and open circles, respectively, while those of $C_1$ are denoted by the square symbols.
+The error bars indicate the fitting uncertainties.
 The values of these parameters are listed in Table~\ref{tab:parameter}.
 One can find that both $C_0$ and $C_1$ have the smooth $T_p^\textrm{L}$ dependence.
 Quadratic functions are then used to approximate their energy dependence: